-In order to calculate the energy savings from transition of conventional diesel pumps to solar powered pumps, the number of diesel pumps in the State of Punjab has been considered and sourced from the State Statistical Abstract.
+In order to calculate the energy savings from transition of conventional diesel pumps to solar powered pumps, the number of diesel pumps in the State of Punjab has been considered and sourced from the State Statistical Abstract29.

 There are 1,40,000 diesel pumps as of FY2020 in the state, out of which it is assumed that 25% share (i.e., 35,000 pumps) belongs to each category of 3 HP, 5HP, 7.5HP and 10HP.
 It is assumed that 75% of each pump category are operational i.e., 26,250 out of 35,000 pumps.
-On the basis of average fuel consumption per hour, savings are calculated.
+Based on average fuel consumption per hour, savings are calculated.

-Overall, the transition from conventional diesel pumps to solar-powered pumps will lead to a total savings of 0.032 Mtoe in moderate scenario and 0.043 Mtoe in ambitious scenario.
+Overall, the transition from conventional diesel pumps to solar-powered pumps will lead to a total savings of 0.032 Mtoe in moderate scenario and 0.043 Mtoe in ambitious scenario by FY 2031.

-Table 17: Energy Savings Potential in Transition of conventional diesel pumps to Solar powered pumps30
+Table 19: Energy Savings Potential in Transition of conventional diesel pumps to Solar powered pumps by FY 2031

-Particulars Moderate Scenario Ambitious Scenario Energy Saving Potential (Mtoe) 0.032 0.043 other key players in the agriculture sector, about the benefits of the PM KUSUM Yojana.
+Particulars Moderate Scenario Saving by FY 2031 Ambitious Scenario Saving by FY 2031 Energy Saving Potential (Mtoe) 0.032 0.043 other key players in the agriculture sector, about the benefits of the PM KUSUM Yojana.
 This can be done through awareness campaigns, workshops, and meetings at the local level.
 This will help ensure that everyone is aware of the program and its benefits and can work together to implement it effectively.

-Greater outreach to relevant stakeholders: It is crucial to engage and inform all relevant stakeholders, including farmers, Panchayat officials, and
+1. Greater outreach to relevant stakeholders: It is crucial to engage and inform all relevant stakeholders, including farmers, Panchayat officials, and

-30 Source: https://punjabassembly.nic.in/images/docs/Statistical%20Abstract.pdf (Page No. 168)
+29 Source: https://punjabassembly.nic.in/images/docs/Statistical%20Abstract.pdf (Page No. 168)